Society for Promoting Christian Knowledge: Publishing and distribution

-Thomas Bray believed passionately in the power of the printed word.
 From its earliest days, the SPCK commissioned tracts and pamphlets, making it the third-oldest publishing house in England.
 (Only the Oxford and Cambridge University Presses have existed longer.)
 Very early on, SPCK member George Sale translated The Koran into English and this was published in 1734 by the SPCK, much to the praise of Voltaire.

 Throughout the 18th century, SPCK was by far the largest producer of Christian literature in Britain.
-The range of its output was considerable — from pamphlets aimed at specific groups such as farmers, prisoners, soldiers, seamen, servants and slave-owners, to more general works on subjects such as baptism, confirmation, Holy Communion, the Prayer Book, and private devotion.
+The range of its output was considerable - from pamphlets aimed at specific groups such as farmers, prisoners, soldiers, seamen, servants and slave-owners, to more general works on subjects such as baptism, confirmation, Holy Communion, the Prayer Book, and private devotion.
 Increasingly, more substantial books were also published, both on Christian subjects and, from the 1830s, on general educational topics as well.

+Depositories were established at Great Queen Street, Lincoln Inn's Fields, Royal Exchange and Piccadilly.

 SPCK's early publications were distributed through a network of supporters who received books and tracts to sell or give away in their own localities.
 Large quantities of Christian literature were provided for the Navy, and the Society actively encouraged the formation of parish libraries, to help both clergy and laity.
-By the 19th century, members had organized local district committees, many of which established small book depots — which at one time numbered over four hundred.
+By the 19th century, members had organized local district committees, many of which established small book depots - which at one time numbered over four hundred.
 These were overseen by central committees such as the Committee of General Literature and Education.
-In 1899, the addresses of their "depositories" in London were given as Northumberland Avenue, W.C.; Charing Cross, W.C. and 43 Queen Victoria Street, E.C..
+In 1875 the addresses of their "depositories" in London were given as Great Queen Street, Lincoln Inn's Fields, Royal Exchange and Piccadilly, by 1899 they were at Northumberland Avenue, W.C.; Charing Cross, W.C. and 43 Queen Victoria Street, E.C..
 Six years later, in edition 331, the depository was closed at Charing Cross, but a new one added at 129, North Street in Brighton.